follmerlab/gtes/content/ground-state/understanding-linear-regression.md

 # Introduction

-Linear regression stands as one of the most fundamental tools in data analysis, yet its simplicity often masks profound statistical principles.
-At its core, linear regression seeks to model the relationship between variables through a linear function, but understanding *why* it works and *when* to trust it requires careful examination of the underlying assumptions and metrics.
+Linear regression is a workhorse across the sciences, yet discussions often stop at the code or the final $R^2$.
+At its core, linear regression models the relationship between variables through a linear function, and trusting the result requires explicit attention to linearity of the signal, independence of measurements, constant variance across predictors, normality of residuals, and reliable uncertainty estimates for the coefficients.
+The same completeness applies to metrics: $R^2$ describes variance explained, RMSE handles prediction error units, and confidence intervals quantify parameter uncertainty.

-In chemistry and molecular science, we constantly fit lines to data—calibration curves, Beer's Law relationships, kinetic rate analyses.
-But do we truly understand what our regression tells us?
-This post explores the foundations.
+In chemistry we fit lines for calibration curves, Beer's Law relationships, and kinetic rate analyses.
+The mathematics is not exotic, but we should still be precise about what the model assumes, how to quantify fit quality, and how to interrogate residual structure.

 # The Mathematical Foundation

 Linear regression models the relationship between a dependent variable $y$ and one or more independent variables $x$ through a linear equation.
-If you remember $y = mx + b$ from algebra, you already know the core idea—we're just using different notation:
+If you remember $y = mx + b$ from algebra, you already know the core idea; we are just using different notation:

 <div>
 $$y = \beta_0 + \beta_1 x + \epsilon$$